josenaves/POSA-14/POSA-notes.md

 Fairness = the longest waiting thread will get the lock

 lock and lockInterruptibly -->  it allows the thread to immediately react to the interrupt signal sent to it from another thread

+spin lock --> keeps on loop, checking a lock (busy waiting) sleep lock --> puts a thread to sleep

+Bridge patter (Gof): decouple an abstraction from its implementation so the two can vary independently